thewca/wca-documents/edudoc/delegate-crash-course/delegate_crash_course.md

   - When did the competitor obtain the new nationality?
 - **Note:** residing in a country is **not** equivalent to having citizenship for that country.

-Final remark: the rules for competitor names described in [Administering registration data](https://www.worldcubeassociation.org/panel/delegate-crash-course#administering-registration-data) do of course also apply for name changes.
+Final remark: the rules for competitor names described in the Administering registration data section do of course also apply for name changes.

 ## On submitting competition reports
 *(updated on March 1, 2019)*